OzoneAsai/slide-local-clock/README.md

 change the slideshow without rebuilding.
 Your saved settings will be read from the same data directory used in development, so preferences carry over to the packaged app.

+### Dependency notes

+The build uses recent versions of Electron and electron-builder.
+Some transitive packages were deprecated, so `package.json` overrides replace `@npmcli/move-file` with `@npmcli/fs`.
+The lockfile was regenerated with electron-builder 26.0.16 to minimize deprecation warnings when running the compile scripts.